rossetti/KSLBook/docs/05-Chapter5.md

 based data.

-The computation of the $\bar{Y}_{rj}$ for time-persistent data can be achieved by using the `WelchDataFileCollectorclass` and specifying a discretization interval.
+The computation of the $\bar{Y}_{rj}$ for time-persistent data can be achieved by using the `WelchDataFileCollector` class and specifying a discretization interval.
 Since the number in queue data is time-persistent, time based batches are selected, and the batch size is specified in terms of time.
 In this case, the data is being batched